goodbarber/appapi_demo/README.md

 TO USE THIS GOODBARBER PLUGIN :
 *******************************

-1. Upload all the files in a Plugin section in your GoodBarber backend
+Upload all the files in a Plugin section in your GoodBarber backend
-2. To test the "Go to section" feature, put your section ID in the script.js file